sarchst/myspot/README.md

 4. Edit/View your own playlist
 5. Search for songs/albums

 **3-7 "standard" requirements (will most likely complete)**
-1. Chat/  Message ability with other User’s
-2. Show followers what you’re listening to live
+1. Show followers what you’re listening
-   * See what your followees are listening to live
+   * See what your followees are listening
-3. Dashboard/ Feed
+2. Dashboard/ Feed
    * Different types of posts (ie. playlists, songs, artists..)
    * Share playlists/song/album with others (default post is playlist) onto the Feed
-4. Follower/ Followee Actions
+3. Follower/ Followee Actions
-5. Playlists on web app directly edit your Spotify playlists
+4. Playlists on web app directly edit your Spotify playlists
-6. Get recommendations based on you like
+5. Get recommendations based on you like
+6. Chat/  Message ability with other User’s

 **2-3 stretch requirements (plan to complete 1!)**
 1. Tinderify (swipe left or right on randomly generated playlists to add them to your playlists)